pygame/pygame/docs/reST/ref/rect.rst

    .. method:: scale

       | :sl:`scale the rectangle by given a multiplier`
+      | :sg:`scale(scalar) -> Rect`
-      | :sg:`scale(x, y) -> Rect`
+      | :sg:`scale(width, height) -> Rect`

-      Returns a new rectangle with the size scaled by the given multiplier The rectangle remains centered around its current center.
+      Returns a new rectangle with the size scaled by the given multipliers.
+      The rectangle remains centered around its current center.
+A single scalar or separate width and height scalars are allowed.
 Values above one will increase the size of the rectangle, whereas values between zero and one will decrease the size of the rectangle.